 To get started, check out the documentation for DifferentialEquations.jl which pulls all of the functionality into one convenient package.
 If you need help, feel free to ask questions in the chatroom or file an issue at the Github repository.
 We will be happy to help you get accustomed to our ecosystem.

 - High performance tools.
 Our tools include both wrappers to popular C/Fortran solvers and native Julia implementations.
 Our Julia implementations in many cases benchmark as faster than the class Fortran methods!

 - The largest set of algorithms.
 From the ODE methods alone, choose between methods such as the 14th Order Feagin methods, the recent Verner Efficient methods with high order interpolations, or the classic dopri methods.
-The included set dwarfs what is presented by other ecosystems.
+We offer all of the bells and whistles: high-order symplectic methods, highly efficient Rosenbrock methods for stiff ODEs and DAEs, high-order adaptive methods for stochastic differential equations, strong stability presurving (SSP) Runge-Kutta methods for Hyperbolic PDEs, etc. The included set dwarfs what is presented by other ecosystems.

 - A clean user interface.
 For the different types of equations, users define a Problem

 type, and call solve.
 The Solution type which solve creates then acts similarly

 for all types of equations, and includes conveniences like an array interface